microwalk-project/Microwalk/README.md

 ### Main application

-The main application is based on [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1), so the .NET Core 3.1 SDK is required for compiling.
+The main application is based on [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0), so the .NET 5.0 SDK is required for compiling.

 Compile command (optional):
 ```